Rosie Scott, AM, is an internationally published novelist,

 came to Australia in 1987 and now has dual New Zealand/Australian was married to Danny Vendramini, a science writer and they have two daughters Josie and Bella and two granddaughters Siona and Sabela.
-They Her agent is Fiona Inglis of Curtis Brown Literary Agency
+She lives in Sydney.
+Her agent is Fiona Inglis of Curtis Brown Literary Agency